jjeffries13/Reproducible/README.md

 # Reproducible
-A public repository for reproducible errors, so others can help fix my issues and mistakes!
+A public repository for reproducible errors, so that others can help fix my issues and coding mistakes!